noem1s/PickThrow/README.md

 #### Item Pick Up Pull
-Aim at any item on the ground from a distance and **right-click** to pull it directly to you.
+Aim at any item on the ground from and **right-click** to pull it directly to you. you can pick up items as far as you can place blocks

 #### Area Pickup